kismetwireless/cases/hak5-wifi-coconut/README.md

 ## Disclaimer

 These cases and models were made for fun, and are provided for personal use.
-Measurements may not be exact, removing the case from a WiFi Pineapple will void your warranty, etc etc.
+Measurements may not be exact, removing the case from a WiFi Coconut will void your warranty, etc etc.